Richard Meale: Adelaide 1969–1988

 From 1969 to 1988 Meale was a member of the music faculty of the University of Adelaide, South Australia, appointed partly on the personal fiat of Don Dunstan, the South Australian Premier, who became a friend and collaborator.
 Meale was an influential teacher of composers.

 Ross Edwards: As a teacher ... he could encourage or pour scorn as he saw fit, but you always felt he cared at a deep level as you came away from lessons with your head buzzing, all fired up to read Lorca, McLuhan or Camus ("If you don't read this you're a fool", he would say).

-David Worrall: [He] undertook his public roles - as an academic involved in curriculum reform, as a founding member of the Adelaide Festival Centre Trust and later as a long-term Board Director of the Australasian Performing Right Association — very seriously ... even at the expense of his own health.
+David Worrall: [He] undertook his public roles – as an academic involved in curriculum reform, as a founding member of the Adelaide Festival Centre Trust and later as a long-term Board Director of the Australasian Performing Right Association – very seriously ... even at the expense of his own health.

-Meale found the stamina and discipline required by university work paradoxically freed him to compose as an amateur, "purely for pleasure".
+Meale's found stamina and discipline required by university work, paradoxically freed him to compose as an amateur, "purely for pleasure".
 For the Australian pianist Roger Woodward Meale wrote Coruscations, a complex piano piece, widely admired internationally, adapting a serial technique of Boulez.
 In his 1972 book about Australia's contemporary composers, James Murdoch described Meale as "... the dominating figure in Australian composition".

 But Coruscations was followed by a five-year silence.
 Though firmly part of the avant-garde among Australian composers, Meale experienced a stylistic rethink in the 1970s, abandoning an exclusively atonal approach in his orchestral work Viridian (1979) and his String Quartet No. 2 (1980) for a polytonal approach, and in later works embracing a frank tonality, with fin-de-siècle overtones, while retaining an individual voice.

 The problem that I was encountering was brought to a head in 1979 when I began my Second String Quartet.
 Sadly, my best friend, Stephen Wilson, died after a sudden onset of cancer.
 It now became a matter of personal necessity to write a piece that would be a memorial to him.
 So it became clear that the work could not be based on any artifice; its existence had to lie in its emotional truth.

 I found that I could not express certain things in the atonal idiom.
 I could not express genuine tenderness, affection, various other things.
 I thought there is something wrong with an art form that limits.
 It was then I began to have suspicion.
 I'm quite content, however, to say, look, it no longer suited me.

 Whatever the motive, the results saw a steep decline in Meale's reputation.
 Modernists expecting constant innovation were dismayed to find Meale's style stuck somewhere between Debussy and Messiaen.
 Others, however, saw Meale as espousing "post-modern romanticism and lyricism".